lclevy/canon_cr3/readme.md

 * parse Canon Raw v3 file structure
 * display TIFF tags and Canon Timed Metadata content
-* extract the 3 jpeg pictures: THMB, PRVW and "mdat1"
+* extract the 3 jpeg pictures: THMB, PRVW and "mdat"
-* extract the 2 or 3 crx pictures from 'mdat'
+* extract the sd, hd and dual pictures from 'mdat'
   * display first 32 bytes of each image subparts (both 'raw'/lossless and 'craw'/lossy)

 Examples of output [here](output/)